-There are plenty of minimum age limits (drinking, driving, gambling), but nowhere near enough maximum ones.
-So given that forcing myopic septuagenarians to retake their driving test is outside our purview, FashionBeans has decided to impose some suggested restrictions on key menswear items to prevent car crashes of the mutton-dressed-as-lamb or badly packed sausage variety.
+There are plenty of minimum age limits (drinking, gambling, Quentin Tarantino movies), but bar driving, nowhere near enough maximum ones.
+It’s alarming, given that letting septuagenarians loose on streetwear can result in an equally horrific car crash of the mutton-dressed-as-lamb variety.
+Which is why FashionBeans has decided to impose some suggested restrictions on key menswear items.

 Under 25: Ripped